 Having been on both sides of the table, in getting hired and hiring people, I understand how programmer hiring is done and the deficiencies that exist in the process.

 - There are too many candidates to filter from, resulting in too many résumés to scan and shortlist for interviews.

 These issues plague the recruiting process of most tech companies, whether it's a startup or a large organization, whether their technology stack is in Python, Erlang, or C++.
-The way technical hiring is conducted in most of the companies is inefficient and time consuming.
+The technical hiring process in most companies is inefficient and time-consuming.